riceissa/issarice.com/external/lesswrong.com/decision-theories-comparison.md

 ## Value-added

-There are some other comparisons of decision theories (see the “Other comparions” section), but they either (1) don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terminology came about).
+There are some other comparisons of decision theories (see the “Other comparisons” section), but they either (1) don’t focus on logical-counterfactual decision theories; or (2) are outdated (written before the new functional/logical decision theory terminology came about).